sersoft-gmbh/swift-version-action/README.md

 _Note_:
     This action does not install or change the current Swift version.
 It just reads it.
     To change the Swift version on macOS, use `xcode-select` to select the corresponding Xcode version (or use an action like [maxim-lobanov/setup-xcode](https://github.com/maxim-lobanov/setup-xcode)).
-    To install Swift on Linux, you can use our [swifty-linux-action](https://github.com/sersoft-gmbh/swifty-linux-action) action.
+    To install Swift on Linux, you can either use [containers](https://hub.docker.com/_/swift), or use [Swiftly](https://www.swift.org/swiftly/documentation/swiftlydocs/).
+    There is also a [GitHub action for Swiftly](https://github.com/vapor/swiftly-action).

 ## Inputs